 This holiday season, like every other, we’ll all participate in the unspoken public charade that we know what’s going on with the day after Christmas.
 Not the Kwanzaa part, or the part about it being my birthday (thank you!), but the part about it being Boxing Day.

 You probably have some vague notion of what Boxing Day is, but if you had to actually describe it?
 Crickets.
-This is fine; you’re not alone.
-You’ll see it on calendars sometimes, but it’s kind of like Arbor Day, in that it’s not a federal holiday and nothing seems to happen.
-But outside of America, Boxing Day is actually a bona fide public holiday, celebrated most heartily by the UK and British Commonwealth nations.
+This is fine; you’re not alone—one of the top Google searches on the subject is "What's the point of Boxing Day?"
+You’ll see it on calendars sometimes, but it’s kind of like Arbor Day in that it’s not a federal holiday and nothing in particular seems to happen.
+At least, that's the case here in the United States.
+But outside of America, Boxing Day is actually a bona fide public holiday, celebrated most heartily by the United Kingdom and British Commonwealth nations.
 Let’s explore.

 Common theories all involve some variation on the theme of giving to those less fortunate.
-Some believe the term “Boxing Day” comes from the practice of the rich donating a wooden box of Christmas leftovers to their servants and apprentices -- who would work Christmas Day, but have December 26 off to celebrate with their families.
-It could also refer to collection boxes set up at churches, their contents distributed to the poor on December 26 -- the day of the Feast of St. Stephen, a Christian martyr known for acts of charity.
+Some believe the term “Boxing Day” comes from the practice of the rich donating a wooden box of Christmas leftovers to their servants and apprentices, who would work Christmas Day, but have December 26 off to celebrate with their families.
+It could also refer to collection boxes set up at churches, their contents distributed to the poor on December 26—he day of the Feast of St. Stephen, a Christian martyr known for acts of charity.

 In the Bahamas, Boxing Day was the day slave owners gave their slaves wooden boxes filled with leftovers from the day before.
 And it was one of the few, if not the only, days of rest.
 Today, that tradition has grown into an annual celebration of black Caribbean Garifuna culture: the wild and colorful street carnival, Junkanoo.
 The festivities kick off on Boxing Day and continue into the new year.

-So there you have it.
-You might find that, in your own way, you’ve been celebrating Boxing Day all along -- by overspending on post-holiday sales, perhaps, or via informal boxing matches with offensive members of your distant family.
+So, there you have it.
+Boxing Day.
+You might find that, in your own way, you’ve been celebrating Boxing Day all along—by overspending on post-holiday sales, perhaps, or via informal boxing matches with offensive members of your distant family.
 While you're at it, why not box up those leftovers for someone who really needs them.